Your Business and Customer Retention

 - Automatic retention: After the company is established, most sales, marketing, and support processes should be simplified and improved.
 At this point, you can get the most value by investing in automatic customer retention.
 By automating these essential processes, you can achieve better returns and set more ambitious goals for your business.
 (Marketing Automation)

-- Seek growth opportunities: When your business is relatively established, you may have entered a large part of the entire potential market.
+- Seek growth opportunities: When your business is relatively established, you may have entered a large part of the potential market.
 At this time, it is essential to focus on customer retention, as this may be one of the most significant opportunities to increase CLTV and grow business.

 - Just launching: If your company has just opened, it is essential to focus almost all resources on attracting new customers, successfully delivering products and services, and operating the company.
 At this early stage, you can postpone customer retention activities.